 Joshua Bodwell, Executive Director

-Joshua keeps track of his reading life with his annual reading lists Bodwell’s Baker’s Dozen.
+Joshua keeps track of his reading life with his annual reading list Bodwell’s Baker’s Dozen.

 → director [at] mainewriters.org